quiltdata/quilt/terminology.md

 * **import** exposes your package to code
   * Quilt data packages are wrapped in a Python module so that users can import data like code: `from quilt.data.USER_NAME import PACKAGE_NAME`.
   * Data `import` is lazy to minimize I/O. Data are only loaded from disk if and when the user references the data directly.
+  * Quilt looks for packages in the current directory followed by all ancestors, in ascending order.

 ## Diagram